God’s Word to Workaholics (Exodus 20:8-11)

 I want to challenge you to start taking this commandment seriously.
 Build it into your life.
 Let’s pray.

 Father, there are a lot of us who are tired because we’re not living this way.
 We’ve made the mistake of thinking that we’re too busy, too stressed, too pressured to follow your command.
 As a result, our bodies have suffered.
 Our emotions have suffered.
 Our spiritual life has suffered.
-Our families are suffered.
+Our families have suffered.

 Today, I commit to discovering the blessing of the fourth commandment.
 It was given as a gift from you.
 Help all of us to discover the rewards of having you free our time.
 It isn’t a petition from Labbatt that can free our time.
 It’s ultimately only you who can free our time.